robertu94/SPERR/index.md

 _point-wise-error-bounded (PWE-bounded)_.

-Under the hood, SPERR uses wavelet transforms, [SPECK](https://ieeexplore.ieee.org/document/1347192) coding, and a custom outlier coding algorithm to achieve efficient compression.
+Under the hood, SPERR uses wavelet transforms, [SPECK](https://ieeexplore.ieee.org/document/1347192) coding, and a custom outlier coding algorithm in its compression pipeline.
 The name of SPERR stands for **SP**eck with **ERR**or bounding.

 ## Table of Contents